shafizurRseeam/Corr-RR/ARTIFACT-EVALUATION.md

 We have simplified the reproduction process and have created separate scripts for individual figures and subfigures.
 Some figures could be generated within a few seconds while others could take several minutes depending on the hardware.
 The scripts are expected to produce the same results for all the figures and tables (with minor variation due to the randomness).
 Detailed runtime is provided so as to give reviewers the idea of the expected time each script would take to run.

 ### Security/Privacy Issues and Ethical Concerns (All badges)
 The artifact does not require any security modifications for installation or execution.
-The dataset used is publicly  available, and we used a smaller subset of those datasets, with no sensitive information involved.
+The dataset used (Clave, Mushroom, Adult) is publicly  available, and we used a smaller subset of those datasets.
+We included these subset datasets in the `preprocessed_data`,  with no sensitive information involved.

 ## Basic Requirements (Only for Functional and Reproduced badges)
 ### Hardware Requirements